 In the startup phase, the company is trying to find its direction.
 In other words, it is trying to discover a product-market fit.
 It has to adapt to a market, balance customer segmentation, customer acquisition cost, and experiment with different product features.
 If everything comes together entirely, the business might have a chance to evolve from the startup-cocoon and experience the magnificent oceans we refer to as the ‘markets’.

 The natural selection mechanism is brutal, but always honest.
-It's an essential part of the eco-system and the reason you'll have to create something spectacular- and/or useful to stand a fighting chance.
+It's an essential part of the eco-system and the reason you'll have to create something spectacular (or at the least useful) to stand a fighting chance.
 Otherwise, you'll end up dead in the water before the (ad)venture got started.

 But that is not all, folks.
 There is more: